Politics of Saskatchewan: At the turn of the century

 The Progressive Conservatives were badly damaged by the expense fraud scandal.
 The party, now under the leadership of Bill Boyd, lost nearly half of its vote share in the 1995 election compared to 1991, and was reduced to five MLAs.
 The main beneficiary were the Liberals under Lynda Haverstock—the party had seen just two members elected between 1975 and 1991, but became the Official Opposition in 1995 with 11 MLAs.
 Neither party saw a clear path to challenge the NDP.
 This situation led to the foundation of a new right-wing party in 1997.
 Boyd and three other PC MLAs joined a coalition with four Liberal MLAs—all representing rural districts—to form the Saskatchewan Party, which was envisioned as a united alternative to the governing NDP.
 With eight MLAs, the party immediately took Opposition status from the Liberals.
 For PC members, the new party provided an opportunity to distance themselves from the expense fraud scandal as well as the struggling federal PCs; in fact, the Saskatchewan PCs effectively went dormant, running only paper candidates in the 1999 election.
 For their part, the Liberals persisted and had three members elected in 1999, which gave them the balance of power in a minority NDP government.
 That minority was a result of a strong Saskatchewan Party (SP) performance in rural districts, as the new party managed to win just one urban seat in an election that firmly established it as the Opposition.

 The SP's first leader was former Reform Party Member of Parliament and House Leader Elwin Hermanson.
 Under Hermanson, the party adopted a number of socially conservative policies that betrayed its supposed centrist position, including work-for-welfare policies, an openness to referendums on publicly funded abortions, and "boot camp" correctional sentences.
 Such policies, the inability of the SP to appeal to urban voters, and accusations that the SP would privatize crown corporations—Hermanson admitted that he intended to restructure them—kept the party out of power in 2003.
 The NDP, now led by Lorne Calvert after Romanow's retirement, secured a narrow majority government.
 Notably, for the first time ever, neither the Liberals nor the PCs were represented in the legislature, which was now dominated by two "homegrown" parties.
 Rapidly-rising resource prices at the time kicked off a renewed boom in the provincial economy.

 Hermanson resigned as SP leader in the wake of the election loss, and the party acclaimed Brad Wall as its new leader in 2004.
 Wall, who had worked as a ministerial assistant in the Devine government, undertook a review to scale back the party's social conservative policies and focused intently on economic policy, including avoiding any discussions of privatizing crown corporations.
 The more moderate approach worked—Wall led the Saskatchewan Party to a majority government in 2007.
+The Sask Party would win a fifth consecutive term in 2024, under Scott Moe.